 If you fall into one of these categories, you will need to complete an exemption form.
 Email firstname.lastname@example.org for details or call 604 527 5770.

-NOTE: The exemption deadline for the Fall 2020 semester is September 22, 2020.
+NOTE: The exemption deadline for the Winter 2021 semester is January 19, 2021.
 Forms submitted past the deadline will not be processed.
 (Important: do not request your U-Pass BC on Compass Card if you are submitting a request for exemption.)

 U-Pass BC Exemption form